NathanVaughn/blog.nathanv.me/content/posts/wyze-band-review/index.md

 Just in general, things are still a bit buggy.
 For example, while taking pictures for this review, my band shows the location as Seattle, despite being in Florida.

-{{< figure src="img/bad-weather.jpg" alt="Seattle being displayed on the Band, despite being in Florida" caption="We're not in Florida anymore..." captionPosition="center" >}}
+{{< figure src="img/bad-weather.jpg" alt="Seattle being displayed on the Band, despite being in Florida" caption="We're not in Florida anymore..."  >}}

 When I tap on the screen, it correctly shows me the weather for my location in Florida.
 Funnily enough, the weather its displaying on the main screen is also the weather